w3c/wai-website/pages/about/groups/task-forces/pdf-aam/work-statement.md

 ## Scope of Work

-The PDF-AAM Task Force will produce a W3C Technical Report [PDF-AAM](https://w3c.github.io/pdf-aam/), specifying accessibility API mappings for PDF, based on the [Core-AAM](https://www.w3.org/TR/core-aam-1.2/) and [HTML-AAM](https://www.w3.org/TR/html-aam/) specifications.
+The PDF-AAM Task Force will produce a W3C Technical Report on [PDF Accessibility API Mappings 1.0](https://w3c.github.io/pdf-aam/), specifying accessibility API mappings for PDF, based on the [Core-AAM](https://www.w3.org/TR/core-aam-1.2/) and [HTML-AAM](https://www.w3.org/TR/html-aam/) specifications.

 ## Approach

-the PDF/UA Processor Liaison Working Group (LWG) is a meeting-place for the PDF and assistive technology industries to help drive the formalization of common understandings on processing PDF files that conform to ISO 14289 (PDF/UA), the standard for accessible PDF documents.
-The PDF-AAM will incorporate and extend existing work developed by the PDF/UA Processor LWG into a W3C Technical Report, expected to reach the Recommendation Track according to the [W3C Process](https://www.w3.org/policies/process/).
+The [PDF/UA Processor Liaison Working Group (LWG)](https://pdfa.org/community/pdf-ua-processor-lwg/) is a meeting place for the PDF and assistive technology industries to help drive the formalization of common understandings on processing PDF files that conform to ISO 14289 (PDF/UA), the standard for accessible PDF documents.
+The PDF-AAM will incorporate and extend existing work developed by the PDF/UA Processor LWG into a W3C Technical Report, which is expected to reach the Recommendation Track according to the [W3C Process](https://www.w3.org/policies/process/).

 ## Communication

 PDF-AAM Task Force communications and discussions are visible to the public.
-The [task force home page](/about/groups/task-forces/pdf-aam/) details communication mechanisms in use.
-The task force will:
+The [PDF-AAM Task Force home page](/about/groups/task-forces/pdf-aam/) details communication mechanisms in use.
+The Task Force will:

-- Support synchronous (e.g., teleconferences, face-to-face meetings) and asynchronous (e.g., mailing list discussions, issue trackers, wiki, surveys, etc.) methods of communication;
+- support synchronous (e.g., teleconferences, face-to-face meetings) and asynchronous (e.g., mailing list discussions, issue trackers, wiki, surveys) methods of communication;
-- Use the procedures of the [ARIA Working Group Decision Policy](/about/groups/ariawg/decision-policy/) to make decisions;
+- use the procedures of the [ARIA Working Group Decision Policy](/about/groups/ariawg/decision-policy/) to make decisions;
-- Provide updates and feedback to ARIA Working Group teleconferences, as appropriate.
-These liaisons are primarily the responsibility of the PDF-AAM Task Force Facilitators;
+- provide updates and feedback to ARIA Working Group teleconferences, as appropriate — these liaisons are primarily the responsibility of the PDF-AAM Task Force facilitators;
-- Maintain information resulting from its activities (deliverables, participants, face-to-face meetings, teleconferences, etc.) on the [PDF-AAM Task Force home page](/about/groups/task-forces/practices/).
+- maintain information resulting from its activities (deliverables, participants, face-to-face meetings, teleconferences, etc.) on the [PDF-AAM Task Force home page](/about/groups/task-forces/practices/).

 ## Participation

 Any participant in the ARIA Working Group may participate in the PDF-AAM Task Force.
-Participants should expect to dedicate 2 to 4 hours per week for PDF-AAM Task Force work, which is considered part of the overall work commitment to the ARIA Working Group:
+Participants should expect to dedicate 2 to 4 hours per week for PDF-AAM Task Force work, which is considered part of the overall work commitment to the ARIA Working Group.
+This work includes:

-- Remain current on the PDF-AAM Task Force mailing list and respond to postings in a timely manner;
+- remaining current on the PDF-AAM Task Force mailing list and responding to postings in a timely manner;
-- Provide feedback to editors of specifications via email or by filing bugs;
+- providing feedback to editors of specifications via email or by filing bugs;
-- Participate in PDF-AAM Task Force teleconferences, or send regrets to the PDF-AAM Task Force mailing list.
+- participating in PDF-AAM Task Force teleconferences, or sending regrets to the PDF-AAM Task Force mailing list.

-If you are interested in becoming a participant of the PDF-AAM Task Force or have any questions regarding its work, contact the task force facilitators.
+If you are interested in becoming a participant of the PDF-AAM Task Force or have any questions regarding its work, contact the Task Force facilitators.

 [Current PDF-AAM Task Force participants](https://www.w3.org/groups/tf/pdf-aam/participants/)

 ## Facilitation

+The PDF-AAM Task Force facilitators set the meeting agendas, lead the meetings, determine consensus, and are the primary liaison between the Task Force and the ARIA Working Group.

-Staff contact from the ARIA Working Group oversees attention to W3C Process with respect to the chartered requirements of the Working Group.
-The Facilitators set agenda, lead meetings, determine consensus, and are the primary liaison to the Working Group.
+The W3C Staff Contact for the ARIA Working Group and its task forces oversees attention to W3C Process with respect to the chartered requirements of the ARIA Working Group.

 - **Facilitators:** Duff Johnson, Valerie Young
 - **Staff Contact:** [Daniel Montalvo](https://www.w3.org/staff/#dmontalvo)